 Mastercard’s biometric card is in-house (meaning, Mastercard is the issuing bank).
 But Visa is also rolling out biometric cards in partnership with issuers Bank of Cyprus and Mountain America Credit Union.
 Both the Visa and Mastercard cards do not require a battery, and get a boost-up from the POS terminal itself to complete the fingerprint verification.

 That’s why this type of biometric scan is also called iris recognition.
-One country at the forefront of using retinal technology is Poland, the land of perogies (they’re kind of like ravioli).
+One country at the forefront of using retinal technology is Poland.
 Polish computer retail chain Komputronik partnered with PayEye in 2022 to roll out point-of-sale eye scanners.
 Customers of Komputronik can now pay by an eye scan instead of with card or cash.

 In the United States, fintech company GalvanEyes has partnered with Florida’s Axiom Bank to roll out a retinal scan device for banking authentication.
 Eye scans (and other forms of biometric verification) may be quick to take off in the real of consumer-facing retail banking.